Skip to main content

 Support for improving emotional and social development

-We have a number of interventions to support SEMH within school including anger management, anxiety management, raising self-esteem and mentoring.
-We can also refer pupils directly to our school nurse.
+We have a number of interventions to support SEMH within school including anger management and wellbeing support.

 Working with other agencies